SGS-3D: High-Fidelity 3D Instance Segmentation via Reliable Semantic Mask Splitting and Growing: Experiments

 \subsubsection{Efficiency and Robustness}

-Table \ref{table:efficiency} highlights SGS-3D's exceptional efficiency and accuracy.
-Most notably, our method achieves superior accuracy to Open3DIS while using only a quarter of the images (2.5\% vs. 10\%) and being nearly four times faster.
-This underscores the remarkable data efficiency and computational performance of our approach.
-When provided with the same image proportion, SGS-3D's accuracy advantage widens significantly.
-This performance gain is also reflected in proposal quality; our method dramatically reduces over-segmentation, cutting the number of predicted instances by nearly 40\% compared to Open3DIS (62 vs. 102).
+Table \ref{table:efficiency} highlights SGS-3D's exceptional efficiency.
+Our method achieves superior accuracy to Open3DIS while using only 2.5\% of the images (vs. 10\%) and being nearly four times faster.
+It also significantly reduces over-segmentation by ~40\%.

-We further evaluated diverse vision foundation models (VFMs, e.g., Cropformer \cite{qi2022high} and YoloWorld-SAM \cite{cheng2024yolo}) to provide initial mask proposals, as shown in Table \ref{table:2d_model}.
-Our pipeline consistently performs well across different models, demonstrating its robustness.
-As shown in Table \ref{table:co-occurrence score}, we evaluated the sensitivity of our co-occurrence filtering to the score threshold $c_{m}$.
-The performance remains stable across a range of values, with the optimal result achieved at 0.2, which we use as our default.

-Moreover, we evaluate SGS-3D robustness to occlusion using the patch-drop protocol from \cite{naseer2021intriguing}.
-Table \ref{table:occlusion} shows that our method remains highly resilient, maintaining competitive performance even when up to 50\% of the key foreground masks are occluded.
-Performance degrades gracefully under more severe occlusion, confirming the stability of our pipeline.
+Our pipeline demonstrates robustness across diverse vision foundation models (VFMs, Table \ref{table:2d_model}) \cite{qi2022high, cheng2024yolo} and is insensitive to the co-occurrence threshold $c_{m}$ within a reasonable range (Table \ref{table:co-occurrence score}).
+As shown in Table \ref{table:occlusion}, using a protocol inspired by \cite{naseer2021intriguing}, our method is also resilient to occlusion, maintaining strong performance even when up to 50\% of foreground masks are removed.